|Process Servers for New York City: |

 process and waiting time, independently of the

-As of July 01, 2014, non-traditional manners of service such as service of process by fax, service of process by text, service of process through
+As of November 22, 2014, non-traditional manners of service such as service of process by fax, service of process by text, service of process

-email or through Facebook are unacceptable manners of service in New York unless expressly ordered by the court.
-The main purpose of
+through email or through Facebook are unacceptable manners of service in New York unless expressly ordered by the court.
+The main purpose

 Generally the word "process" refers to a subpoena, writ of summons, civil summons, citation, subpoena, court order, judgment, or notice to